AcademySoftwareFoundation/EncodingGuidelines/EncodeOpenAPV.md

 * OpenAPV library - [https://github.com/AcademySoftwareFoundation/OpenAPV](https://github.com/AcademySoftwareFoundation/OpenAPV) - which can encode a YCrCb stream to the apv format.
 * [Ffapv](https://github.com/openapv/ffapv) - Which is an integration of the OpenAPV library into ffmpeg (see below).
 This supports both encoding at 422, 444 10-bit and 12-bit encoding.
 * Native ffmpeg - FFmpeg has implemented their own decoder as part of the core ffmpeg app, they also have their own encoder using the OpenAPV library.
-* Android Open Source Project (AOSP) 16 - Android has added support of APV in v16. https://developer.android.com/about/versions/16/features\#apv
+* Android Open Source Project (AOSP) 16 - Android has added support of APV in v16.
+[Android 16](https://developer.android.com/about/versions/16/features#apv).

 ### Related specification

 * APV Codec (bitstream): [https://datatracker.ietf.org/doc/draft-lim-apv/](https://datatracker.ietf.org/doc/draft-lim-apv/)
-  * Scope of OpenAPV project
 * APV ISO based media file format: [APV-ISOBMFF](https://github.com/AcademySoftwareFoundation/openapv/blob/main/readme/apv_isobmff.md)
 * APV RTP payload format: [https://datatracker.ietf.org/doc/draft-lim-rtp-apv/](https://datatracker.ietf.org/doc/draft-lim-rtp-apv/)